Ogbomosho North

 Ogbomosho North is a Local Government Area in Oyo State, Nigeria.
-Its headquarter is located in Kinnira and is headed by the chairman, Kabir Akanji.
+Its headquarter is located in Kinnira and is headed by the chairman, George Ogunlade.

 History

 Ogbomoso North Local Government Area was established on 27 September 1991, created from the former Ogbomoso Local Government Area, which had originally been established on 1 April 1973.

 Geography

-Ogbomoso North Local Government Area spans approximately 235 km^{2}, with an average temperature of 28°C. The annual precipitation in the area is around 1,830 mm, and the average wind speed is recorded at 9 km/h.
+Ogbomoso North Local Government Area spans approximately 235 km^{2}, with an average temperature of 28 °C. The annual precipitation in the area is around 1,830 mm, and the average wind speed is recorded at 9 km/h.

 Ogbomoso North is the most populous local government in the city, serving as its major economic hub.
 It had the highest population among the local government areas in the city as of the 2006 census.

 Yoruba language is widely spoken in the Local Government Area, and Christianity and Islam are the predominant religions in the region.